UrumiTech/urumitech.github.io/_posts/2021-03-13-software-delivery-delays.md

 #### Software is not a revenue generator

 Unless you are tech start up, your main business revenue is not coming from the internal software development team.
 As a result, these teams tend to become neglected or misunderstood.
 These teams tend to be started to reduce costs as hiring a third party to maintain an application may become cost prohibitive over time.
-The application this team looks after does not bring in any revenue but is used by the entire organisation.
+The application, this team looks after does not bring in any revenue but is used by the entire organisation.

 #### Agile is only for Developers
 Modern Development teams tend to work using Agile methodologies.
 Most organisations do not like Agile Methodologies because of a perceived loss of control of what the developers are doing.
 Sometimes Agile methodologies are detested because the organisation works due to the personalities rather than a set of processes.